camunda-community-hub/zeebe-portainer-templates/README.md

 > **Operate License** This Operate trial version is for testing and non-production use only.
 The General Terms and Conditions for the Operate Trial Version are available here: https://zeebe.io/legal/operate-evaluation-license/

-### Camunda Platform Helm
+### Camunda Platform Resources

-[camunda-platform-helm](https://helm.camunda.io/) Contains helm charts to deploy Zeebe, Operate, Tasklist, IAM to Kubernetes
+[Camunda Platform 8](https://github.com/camunda/camunda-platform) Contains links to Docker Compose files and Helm Charts for Camunda Platform 8